Bilolini/library/README.md

 This is a pre-final project on React, using the CRUD methodology.
 Used technologies: HTML, Tailwind CSS, and React.
-THe project is created with Vite.
+The project is created with Vite.
 For a single source of truth - Redux.
+For Routing: React Router DOm